mitodl/edx2bigquery/README.md

 edx2bigquery is a tool for importing edX SQL and log data into Google BigQuery for research and analysis.

+Read more about it in [this writeup](https://vpal.harvard.edu/blog/demystifying-educational-mooc-data-using-google-bigquery-person-course-dataset-part-1) by the Harvard University Office of the Vice Provost for Advances in Learning, and the article "[Google BigQuery for Education: Framework for Parsing and Analyzing edX MOOC Data](http://dl.acm.org/citation.cfm?doid=3051457.3053980)", by Glenn Lopez, Daniel Seaton, Andrew Ang, Dustin Tingley, and Isaac Chuang.

+## Getting Started

 To get started, install the Google Cloud SDK first:

   https://cloud.google.com/sdk/